 Successful people are able to accomplish more because they know how to manage themselves.
 They know how to bring themselves into taking action, and they developed proactive habits that help them get things done.

 But before we dive into the content, we must understand what makes people do what they do.
 In other words, what makes people procrastinate, and what makes them feel motivated to take action.

 Why do successful people are able to take massive action despite facing all the difficulties and challenges, and on the other hand, why most people are not willing to work for what they want when they have all the opportunities to do so?

 Well, Anthony Robbins said that we are all governed by the two forces in our life:

 We take action because we feel pleasurable doing the work, and we procrastinate because we feel pain taking action.

 For example, why do some people are able to wake up at 6 am to hit the gym?
-It is either they love sweating and workout, or they feel the pain when they look in the mirror seeing all their fats dangling on their belly.
+Well, some people are able to hit the gym at 6 AM because they love doing it, or perhaps they feel the pain every time when they look in the mirror and see their fats dangling on their belly.

 It all depends on which force is stronger, the pain or the pleasure.